 Modernity in a wooded setting in Lutherville-Timonium, MD.

 Designed for our clients David & Lisa, the home has a direct connection to the outdoors.
 The home site location was selected so that the couple would feel like they were in a private, treetop oasis.
 With sweeping views of the trees from all the main floor living spaces, the floor to ceiling windows along the backside of the home open to the ever-changing backdrop of nature’s landscape.
-The use of stone and stucco on the exterior of the home in ivory, tan, and browns blends with the landscape, but the clean lines, cantilevered roof, and large massings exist in harmony with the natural setting.
+The use of stone and stucco on the exterior of the home in ivory, tan, and browns blends with the landscape, while the clean lines, cantilevered roof, and large massings exist in harmony with the natural setting.
+Our goal for every client is to make their dream home even better than they ever thought it could be.
+While it is not our explicit goal, being published in a magazine is a nice recognition of our work.
+This home was featured in the May 2021 issue of Baltimore Magazine.

 It is an engineering feet to design a large scale wall of windows across the entire back of a home.
 Balancing load, size, and placement were all key to ensuring that we achieved the goal of feeling like you’re directly in the trees.
 The math was further complicated by the large overhanging roof, which helps to aid with shading the pool deck in the warmer summer months.